Agent Connection

 Infrastructure Requirements

-- Other Docker platforms such as AWS ECS, or orchestration systems such as Kubernetes will work, but their installation is not directly supported by Bigeye.
+Other Docker platforms such as AWS ECS, or orchestration systems such as Nomad will work, but their installation is not supported by Bigeye.

-- Install docker if it is not already intalled [CentOS][RHEL][Debian][Ubuntu]
+- Install docker if it is not already installed [CentOS][RHEL][Debian][Ubuntu]

 - NOTE for RHEL, the official docker instructions don't quite work.
 Using docker's CENTOS yum repository instead is a good workaround.